-It could be a pretty stable job churning out monthly management report and annual financial report.
+It could be a pretty stable job churning out monthly management reports and annual financial reports.

-General tips is to pick a business sector that (1) you are interested in and (2) has a relatively good future.
+General tips are to pick a business sector that (1) you are interested in and (2) has a relatively good future.
 Then it could be a stable yet interesting job.

 The switch from corporate to public accounting is relatively rare, and if it does happen it is most likely at the senior level when the CPA firm looks for expertise in a particular business sector.

 If you started with public accounting and switched to corporate in the middle of your career, when you accumulate enough experience and connection you can certainly think about going back to public accounting by starting your own CPA firm.

 As your own boss, there are more flexibility and upside, but it comes with the extra stress and risk that you need to consider as a business owner.

 Specialization often requires specific skills, which means that the job nature could be more interesting and likely more pay.

 Therefore, as mentioned in point 2, it is important to pick the “right” sector so you can benefit from an interesting and lucrative niche when you gain the necessary experience.

 As an accounting professional, I am sure you know how the CPA title demands respect from your family, friends, colleagues and business partners.
 More importantly, as you move up your career path either in public or non-public accounting, you need the CPA title to secure the job.

 If you aren’t a CPA yet, chances are that you’ve thought about becoming one from time to time.